BPCJK/bpcjk.github.io/_posts/2023-03-04-biking_adventures.md

 related_posts: false
 ---

+`This page is under construction.
+I will add my thoughts when I get time.`

 Biking is such an entertaining hobby.
 Biking gives the feels of flying downhill, catching sunsets, a sense of achievement, and a lot of endorphin rush from that sweat!
 "LA sucks for biking" is a popular statement among many bikers in Los Angeles.
 Although, it’s not surprising that notorious drivers from parts of the city are not considerate of bikers, you would be surprised to find some amazing and yet safe routes to explore by bike in a city where living without a car is almost impossible.

 LA is surprisingly huge and the weather is perfect almost any day of the year.
 Whether it's a sunset ride or a sunrise ride, or a snow ride, or a cookie ride, you have all of it here.
 You get the experience of riding through mountains, beaches, tunnels, rivers, lakes, dams, horse trails, golf courses, observatories, luxury homes, ferries, and whatnot, almost everything.
 If you are in for some great views, here are some popular bike rides in and around Los Angeles that you should check out.